 Why you cannot find the backup image?

-Sometimes, users choose to backup files to network drive via VHD.
-However, some users cannot find the backup image from VHD file when they try to restore the computer using installation disc.
-Here, I’ll give you the clear idea.
+Sometimes, users choose to backup files to network drive via VHD, but some of them cannot find the backup image from VHD file when they try to restore the computer using installation disc.
+Below are some possible reasons for this problem:

-The regular Network Adapter in Hyper –V requires drivers under Server 2008 (R2), that’s to say, you cannot see the network under the Windows Recovery Environment unless you have these drivers installed.
-If there are no drivers, the Windows Recovery Environment cannot use Network card and you cannot find the image on the network.
+- The regular Network Adapter in Hyper –V requires drivers under Server 2008 (R2), that’s to say, if there is not drivers, the Windows Recovery Environment cannot use network card and you cannot find the image on the network.
 Please install a Legacy Network Adapter in your virtual machine before restoring VHD files.

-Step 5.
-Click Repair your computer > Troubleshoot > System Image Recovery in order and then select your operating system listed in the window.
+Step 2.
+Click Repair your computer > Troubleshoot > System Recovery Options > Windows Complete PC Restore in order.

 net use \\192.168.0.120\share\backup(this command is used to connect the network share that contains the VHD file.
 Type user name and password if needed.)